-Remember when your parents and elders told you stories about how prices were much lower during their youth compared to the present day?
+Remember the time when your parents used to tell you stories about how prices were much lower when they were young?

 Table of Contents

 1. How Much Was $100 in 1940 per Today’s Standards?

 Now you must be thinking, how much was $100 in 1940 as per today’s standard?
 According to recent inflation data, $100 in 1940 equals $2,136.93.